saltblues/fedora-linux/README.md

 ## To-do

+* Create a snapshot of my current system
 * Customize the desktop environment
 * Download frequently used apps using package manager
 * Log into my accounts
-* Create my development environments for python and javascript
+* Create my development environments for Python and JavaScript
-* Figure out basic linux command line
+* Figure out basic Linux command line
 * Research best security practices for linux
+* Write a script that helps me log all changes made to the system
+* Write scripts that automate repetitive processes